-In my last post on earning links without content creation one paragraph offered some pretty obvious but rarely implemented ideas on helping people to earn links.
-Some might even suspect that these ideas were far off because there is no incentive to link to you once you fix someone’s blog after it got hacked for instance.
-To be honest that example was taken straight from my own experience.
+In my last post on earning links without content creation, one paragraph offered some pretty obvious but rarely implemented ideas on helping people to make links.
+Some might even suspect that these ideas were far off because there is no incentive to link to you once you fix someone’s blog after it got hacked, for instance.
+That example was taken straight from my own experience.

-A virtual friend of mine who was a web developer specialized on WordPress already back then helped me a lot with my corrupted databases.
+A virtual friend of mine who was a web developer who specialized in WordPress back then helped me a lot with my corrupted databases.
 I linked out to him out of gratitude more than once.
 This guy did not ask me for a link in exchange.
 He just liked my blog and thus helped me.
-Nonetheless he reaped the reward.
+Nonetheless, he reaped the reward.

 What is Zen really?

 Let’s rewind a bit and provide some context.
-My father has been reading a lot about Zen and practiced mediation when I was a teen.
-I was too young to grasp the whole meaning of it back then but I was interested in it despite that.
+My father has been reading a lot about Zen and practiced meditation when I was a teen.
+I was too young to grasp the whole meaning of it back then, but I was interested in it despite that.

 What happens when you become enlightened?

-Sometimes while meditating even an absolute beginner like I am can catch a glimpse of what is referred to as enlightenment.
-It’s nothing special really.
+Sometimes, while meditating, even an absolute beginner like I can catch a glimpse of what is referred to as enlightenment.
+It’s nothing special, really.
 Science has shown that the abilities Zen masters have are the same all of us have as kids.
 You may have heard of things like

 - “achieving awareness”